Overview

 How JPXWatch Computes DNL

 JPXWatch estimates DNL for each address using flight track data from FlightAware and noise reference levels from EASA/FAA Part 36 aircraft type-certification data.
-For each flight that passes within the user's selected radius:
+For each flight that passes within the relevant analysis radius:

-2. The slant distance (straight-line distance from home to aircraft at closest approach) is computed from GPS track data and AGL-corrected altitude, as described in the Noise Estimation Methodology above.
+- The closest slant distance from the listener/grid point to the aircraft track is computed using AGL-corrected altitude, as described in the Noise Estimation Methodology above.

-6. All events are energy-averaged over the full season (Memorial Day through Labor Day) to produce the DNL value.
+- All events are energy-averaged over the full season (Memorial Day through Labor Day) to produce the seasonal DNL value.

 What This Model Does Not Capture

-• Weather effects.
-Wind speed, direction, temperature inversions, and humidity affect sound propagation.
-The model uses fixed standard atmospheric assumptions and does not currently incorporate live weather data.
-A weather adjustment module exists in the codebase (modeling wind direction and temperature inversion effects) but is not connected to a real-time weather feed.
+- Weather effects.
+Wind speed, direction, and temperature inversions affect sound propagation in ways the model does not currently incorporate.
+The model applies a static atmospheric absorption coefficient (≈ 0.5 dB per 1,000 ft, A-weighted) but does not adjust for live wind or temperature data.
+A weather adjustment module exists in the codebase but is not connected to a real-time weather feed.

-This transparency is intentional.
-JPXWatch provides the best available estimate using public data and established acoustic principles.
+JPXWatch provides a public-data estimate using aircraft reference-noise data, observed flight tracks, and established first-order acoustic principles.
 Where the model has limitations, we state them.
 The case for installing professional noise monitoring equipment at East Hampton Airport is strengthened, not weakened, by being honest about what estimation alone can and cannot do.

 Why DNL May Understate Impact at Seasonal Airports

-The result: even the most impacted addresses near KJPX will produce estimated DNL values well below the FAA's 65 dB threshold.
-This does not mean the noise is insignificant.
+The result: most impacted addresses near KJPX produce estimated DNL values below the FAA's 65 dB threshold, with a small zone immediately around the airport modeled at or above it under the current propagation model.
+This does not mean noise outside that zone is insignificant.
 It means DNL is poorly calibrated for seasonal, low-frequency airports where the problem is intense individual events, not continuous background exposure.

 The Nighttime Penalty